Bahmni/pacsquery/README.md

 The connection to the PACS system should be configured via the pacsquery.pacsConfig OpenMRS globalProperty.
 Studies can be retrieved by going to `http://HOSTIP/openmrs/ws/rest/v1/pacs/studies?patientId=GAN203006`.
 Fields can be configured using the pacsquery.retrieveTags globalProperty.

-The response JSON is built using the JSONWriter component of dcm4che.
-What is returned is a list of objects, each object representing a study.
-Each study is itself a collect of key value pairs, where keys are 8-character strings of DICOM tags.
-Corresponding values are an object containing "vr" and "Value".
+The response JSON is an array of FHIR ImagingStudy of minimal representation.

 Example: